-Read the full articleHave you ever wondered what the difference is between gross salary, net salary, and CTC?
+Read articleHave you ever wondered what the difference is between gross salary, net salary, and CTC?
 These terms are not just salary terms; they actually impact your business operations and how your team views their pay and benefits.Knowing the differences between these types of employee salaries can help you design clear and attractive salary packages.
 In this article, we will explain gross salary vs net salary vs CTC and give you all the details you need to understand the salary structure.

 Read articleA redundancy pay calculator is a simple tool that helps workers estimate how much money they will receive if they lose their job due to redundancy.
 To use it, you just need to fill in simple details such as your age, your weekly salary and how many years you have worked for your company.
 Some tools also ask where you live, as redundancy rules vary from country to country.